Domain Sales Process

 - Buyer makes payment utitizing PayPal or Escrow.com services.

-- Once payment is verified, DomainThread will arrange the transfer of the domain name.
+- Once payment is verified, DomainThread will arrange the transfer of the domain name to the buyer.

 - Create a GoDaddy.com account and provide customer number or login name and email address.